This psychedelia-tinged, late-60s-influenced new wave band hailed from Los Angeles.

 A Second studio set, Crashing Dream, emerged later in the year, but some of the Rain Parade’s other-worldly, evocative nature had been lost.

-It was not until 1988 that the band issued Explosions In A Glass Palace on Zippo.
+It was not until 1988 that the band issued the mini-LP Explosions In The Glass Palace on Zippo.
 It proved to be their last album.

 Keyboards/violin player William Cooper (who went with Roback to Opal) died from cancer in 2001.